paigeweber13/fine-hardware-visualization/README.md

    software engineering stuff
    - improved performance monitor to automatically aggregate every event and metric
+ - this dramatic refactoring has made me aware of the need for unit tests.... should we do that soon?

 ## 2020-03-03 through 2020-03-10
  - tried to align manual memory benchmark and likwid benchmark, learned a few